mdabrowski1990/uds/docs/source/pages/knowledge_base.rst

 ..........
 Functional addressing is used to send messages to multiple servers (ECUs) in the network.
 When functionally addressed messages are sent, the one to many communication between the client and the servers (ECUs) takes place.
-The served shall respond only to certain requests.
+The served shall respond only to certain requests what is presented with details in `response behaviour to functionally addressed request`_ chapter.

-NOTE: Some types of buses (e.g. LIN) might also support broadcast communication which is very similar to functionally addressed, but the response is never expected by the client.
+NOTE: Some types of buses (e.g. LIN) might also support broadcast communication which is very similar to functionally addressed, but the only difference is that server response in broadcast communication is never expected by the client.

 Response behaviour to functionally addressed request
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~